-Please send a doctor's excuse with your child, if they are sick or injured and cannot participate in physical education.
+Please send a doctor's excuse with your child if they are sick or injured and cannot participate in physical education.
 For prolonged illness or injury, the note should specify when it is safe for your child to resume participating in physical education classes.

 If a student is sick, they will need to visit the nurse in order to be assessed.
-If the nurse deems the student ill, parents will be notified, and the illness will be excused.
+If the nurse deems the student ill, parents will be notified, and the illness will be documented as a "legitimate medical reason".
 Students should not contact parents to leave without seeing the nurse.